Skip to content

 Repository

-A repository — commonly called a repo — is a project folder tracked by Git.
-It contains:
+A repository, commonly called a repo, is a project folder tracked by Git.
+It contains your documentation files and a hidden .git directory that stores the complete change history.

 Think of a repository as the permanent home of your documentation project.
-Everything related to that project — files, history, branches, contributors — lives inside it.
+Everything related to that project, including files, history, branches, and contributors, lives inside it.

 Commit